8x8-dxi/ContactNowAPI/REPORTING.md

 -----------------|-----------
 fields  | List of fields to be returned.
 The list must be a string concatenated by a comma (,) Syntax `&fields=qtable,qtype,qid,qnm,aid,anm,dsid,dsnm,urn,ddi,cli,tid` range | UTC Start and Stop Time.
-Syntax `&range=range=1493593200:1509580799` Note the colon (:) separator grouby | The grouping fields.
+Syntax `&range=range=1493593200:1509580799` Note the colon (:) separator groupby | The grouping fields.
 See group list below.
 Syntax `&groupby=qtable,qnm` (Note all fields can be used)

 #### Fields and definitions